Crownpeak/DXM-React-SDK/README.md

 }
 ```

-If you are using React function components, you must call out to a load() method on the page type for your page to be recognised and scaffolded correctly.
+If you are using React function components, you must call out to a load() method on the page type, or
+include a comment containing exactly `CmsPage` for your page to be recognised and scaffolded correctly.

 ```
 import React, { useState, useEffect } from 'react';